Illuminating the Bragg intersections as roots of Dirac nodal lines and high-order van Hove singularities: Examples

 The degeneracy of the threefold bands along the intersection is generally lifted by infinitesimal crystalline potential in diverse ways.
 We are not doing thorough examinations of that but instead seeing two representative cases, $l(5)$ and $l(10)$.

 The intersection $l(5)$ is joined by three branches originating from ${\bf G}_{1}=(1, 1, 0)$, ${\bf G}_{2}=(0, 0, 1)$, ${\bf G}_{3}=(0, 0, -1)$, which form isosceles triangle.
-An example set of interactions (see caption in Fig.~\ref{fig:simple-cube-band}) modifies the crossing branches to form several critical points.
-A Dirac point is then ensured {\it somewhere} near the intersection on the plane normal to $l(5)$, as demonstrated in Fig.~\ref{fig:simple-cube-band-surface}(a).
-Since the same applies to any planes normal to the intersection, there forms a dispersive Dirac nodal line in the vicinity of $l(5)$ as well as continuous lines with zero normal gradients.
+An example set of interactions (see caption in Fig.~\ref{fig:simple-cube-band-surface}) modifies the crossing branches to form several in-plane critical points.
+The branches are shown in upper panel of Fig.~\ref{fig:simple-cube-band-surface}(a).
+Because of the spatial inversion and mirror symmetry by $p({\bf G}_{2}, {\bf G}_{3})$, a Dirac point is then ensured {\it somewhere} near the intersection on $p({\bf G}_{2}, {\bf G}_{3})$.
+For other planes parallel to $\Delta({\bf G}_{1},{\bf G}_{2}, {\bf G}_{3})$, the in-plane Hamiltonian is essentially the same with slight changes to the diagonal components $E({\bf k}-{\bf G}_{i})$.
+The existence of the Dirac and in-plane critical points near those on $\Delta({\bf G}_{1},{\bf G}_{2}, {\bf G}_{3})$ is ensured.
+Therefore, there forms a dispersive Dirac nodal line in the vicinity of $l(5)$ as well as continuous lines with zero in-plane gradients.

 The intersection $l(10)$ is joined by branches ${\bf G}_{1}=(0, 0, 1)$, ${\bf G}_{2}=(-1, -1, 0)$, ${\bf G}_{3}=(0, 1, -1)$ forming a scalene triangle.
 This line runs straight across X and R points on different Brillouin zone replicas in a fractional direction [Fig.~\ref{fig:simple-cube-band}(c)].
-Without obvious symmetry among the inter-branch interactions, we do not explore any general remarks on how the branches interact but just do show bands with several extrema and saddles in Fig.~\ref{fig:simple-cube-band-surface}(b), which extend along $l(10)$.
+We plot the band structure on $\Delta({\bf G}_{1},{\bf G}_{2}, {\bf G}_{3})$ in Fig.~\ref{fig:simple-cube-band-surface}~(b).
+Although there is no obvious symmetry among the inter-branch interactions, we found a Dirac point near $l({\bf G}_{1},{\bf G}_{2}, {\bf G}_{3})$ as indicated.
+Considering the inversion symmetry of the system, this probably originates from that in the limit $V_{12}=V_{23}=V_{31}$ as discussed in the previous section.
+Because of the low symmetry of $\Delta({\bf G}_{1},{\bf G}_{2}, {\bf G}_{3})$, the in-plane critical points appear in a complicated way.
+We do not explore any general remarks on how they form but just do show a reprensetative band with several in-plane extrema and saddles and a Dirac point in Fig.~\ref{fig:simple-cube-band-surface}~(c), that must extend along $l(10)$.
+Note that the departure from the quadratic shape is clearly observed as expected.

 The significance of these anomalies depends also on the band dispersion along the intersections, which should also be a common property determined by only the spatial symmetry.
 In the above case $l(5)$ show smaller dispersions compared with $l(10)$ [See Fig.~\ref{fig:simple-cube-band}].
-In the next subsection, we see an example material where continuous saddles emerging from an intersection with small dispersion yield a sharp peak in the density of states.
+In the next subsection, we see an example material where continuous saddles emerging from an intersection with small dispersion yield a higher-order van Hove singularity appearing as a sharp peak in the density of states.